Make a Donation

 Living with a complex condition like Dravet Syndrome is never easy, especially during the recent coronavirus pandemic.

 DSUK has been supporting families living with Dravet Syndrome throughout the COVID-19 pandemic.
 Like many small charities, we’re facing significant losses in fundraising due to the impact of the virus.
 Now more than ever, we need your donations to keep providing vital services to our Dravet community.
-That’s why we’ve launched our #DravetTogether campaign and coronavirus appeal.
+That’s why we’ve launched our #DravetTogether campaign and Christmas appeal.

 Please keep giving so we can keep supporting Dravet families.
 There are several different ways to make a donation.
 Read on to find out more.